babel/website/docs/usage/require.md

 This will heavily improve with the startup and compilation of your files.
-There are however scenarios where you want to change this behaviour and there are environment varaibles exposed to allow you to do this.
+There are however scenarios where you want to change this behaviour and there are environment variables exposed to allow you to do this.

 ### BABEL_CACHE_PATH